-To the extent an NOL is a qualified disaster recovery assistance loss, the corporation can carry back that part of the loss 5 years.
+To the extent an NOL is a gualified disaster recovery assistance loss, the corporation can carry back that part of the loss 5 years.
 Any such loss not applied in the 5 preceding years can be carried forward up to 20 years.
 See Pub.
-4492-B, Information for Affected Taxpayers in the Midwestern

-Disaster Areas, for a definition and details.
+4492-B, Information for Affected Taxpayers in the Midwestern Disaster Areas, for the definition of a qualified disaster recovery assistance loss.